Building Documentation Audit Program

 - educate building practitioners as the construction industry evolves.

-- ensure building practitioners work complies, and they meet their responsibilities and functions under the Building Act 1993 (the Act) and Building Regulations 2018.
+- monitor building practitioner work for compliancewith their responsibilities and functions under the Building Act 1993 (the Act) and Building Regulations 2018.

 You can learn more about this program, and the issues most commonly found, in our Desktop Audit Reports.